lucasdu2/viewstamped-replication-erl/scratch/second-draft-viewchange-design.md

 ### Message de-deduplication in the view change protocol
 - De-duplication is hard to generalize--we don't want to store a history of all the messages ever passed to a node and certain messages may require different de-duplication policies.
 For example, the handling of some messages may already be idempotent and not require any de-duplication.
 Other messages require de-duplication, but only up to a certain point, after which the protocol will automatically discard the messages (e.g. if they are from a previous view).
 As a result, I think we should *do de-duplication in the message-specific handlers.*
+- We only need to save the *replica numbers* of each type of message in the view change protocol, since each replica should send each message type at most once to each other replica during the protocol.
-- I think we should have a separate map for each type of message, storing all messages that get sent in a certain interval of time.
-The nice thing about VR is that there are pretty defined scopes of time, so we can clear each map (or each cache, if we want to call it that) once its contents are no longer needed.
+- I think we should have a separate set for each type of message, storing the *replica numbers* of all messages that get sent in a certain interval of time.
+The nice thing about VR is that there are pretty defined scopes of time, so we can clear each set (or each cache, if we want to call it that) once its contents are no longer needed.
 For example, all messages related to view changes can be discarded once a view change is completed, since the protocol will already (I think) reject future messages related to a past view change.
-- For more performance, we can index these maps by replica number.

 ## Development plan
 - Write code and test in small increments.
 Once tests pass and you're reasonably